dubzzz/fast-check/README.md

 - verbose mode - *easier troubleshooting with verbose mode enabled*
 - replay directly on the minimal counterexample - *no need to replay the whole sequence, you get directly the counterexample*
 - custom examples in addition of generated ones - *no need to duplicate the code to play the property on custom examples*
+- model based approach - *use the power of property based testing to test UI, APIs or state machines*

 For more details, refer to the documentation in the links above.